DaDude001/doom_helmeter/README.txt

 	Helmet that changes brightness with the sector light level Blood stains that appear on the visor as your health gets lower Cool and definitely-not-stolen death sequence
+	HUD sways around as you move and turn

 Many features are customizable; you can disable the displays, the damage effects, etc, along with the opacity of several things